 - Create a git source

-- Add a Git endpoint to the source, specifying whether to watch for commits to a branch or tags.
+- Create a Git builder for the source, specifying whether to watch for commits to a branch or tags.
 The endpoint can be HTTP or SSH (see below).
 See the

 - Based on the selection specified with the